9

 Shropshire(SAL) Somerset(SOM) Staffordshire(STS) Surrey(SRY)

-Sussex(SSX) Wiltshire(WIL) Worcestershire(WOR)
+Sussex(SSX) Warwickshire(WAR) Wiltshire(WIL) Worcestershire(WOR)

-WorldSIM.com: Recieve international calls for free in over 150+ countries.
-Reduce bills by 95 percent.
+international calls for free in over 150+ countries.

 Signpost